Build This Now

 No. Once the deprecation date hits, requests to the old IDs return errors from the API.
 You bump the model ID or the call fails.

 The June 15, 2026 billing change is a paperwork event, not a product death.
 Audit your model IDs.
 Swap the SDK package.
 Opt in to the credit.
-Three things on a checklist, thirty-one days to ship them.
+Three things on a checklist, and the deadline is tomorrow.

 Continue in Core